xZepyx/Hyprland-Configuration/README.md

-# Hyprlock Configuration – by Aditya
+# Hyprlock Configuration – by Aditya Yadav

-Another Note - This Hyprland Configuration is now Officially Discontinued and will not be maintained or updated from now on.
-Secret - It may get updated but atleast not before september because i prefer BerryWM but there are chances

 This is my personal configuration for [Hyprland](hyprland.org).